DENTSPLY SIRONA INC. (NASDAQ: XRAY) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against DENTSPLY SIRONA Inc. (NASDAQ: XRAY)

 Did you lose money on investments in DENTSPLY SIRONA?
 If so, please visit DENTSPLY SIRONA Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, June 6, 2022 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Dentsply Sirona, Inc. ("Dentsply" or the "Company") (NASDAQ: XRAY) between June 9, 2021 and May 9, 2022, inclusive (the "Class Period").
+NEW YORK, June 07, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Dentsply Sirona, Inc. (“Dentsply” or the “Company”) ( XRAY) between June 9, 2021 and May 9, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Southern District of Ohio and alleges violations of the Securities Exchange Act of 1934.

 Dentsply produces a wide array of dental supplies, ranging from anesthetics, plaque and gum disease prevention, tooth polishers, and artificial teeth.
 The Company sells approximately two-thirds of its dental consumable and technology and equipment products through third-party distributors.